cbroder/acmecomdocs/site/content/basics/acumatica-ecommerce-edition-documentation/index.md

 ---
 ### 1.1 Introduction

-Thank you for purchasing the Acumatica eCommerce Edition® for your Business.
-This document will help you to configure the settings and guide you to use the key features of Acumatica eCommerce Edition.
+Thank you for purchasing the Acumatica Commerce Edition®.
+This document will help you to configure settings and offer guidance on key features of the product.

 ### 1.2 Dataflow